-MDC was formed in September 1999 but the process of the foundation of the party had began during the early 1990s.
-It was formed under the stewardship of the ZCTU which was by then led by Morgan Tsvangirai, Gibson Sibanda and Gift Chimanikire, which had been critical of ZANU PF's especially after the adoption of the Structural Adjustment Programmes (SAPSs) in 1991.
-In January 1999, leaders of the ZCTU corroborating with leaders of the National Constitution Assembly (NCA)organised a National Worker's People's Convention in Chitungwiza.
+M.D.C was reportedly formed in September 1999 but the process of the foundation of the party was reported to have begun during the early 1990s.
+It was formed under the stewardship of the (Z.C.
+T. U )which was reported to led by Morgan Tsvangirai, Gibson Sibanda and Gift Chimanikire, which had been critical of [[[Zanu-PF]] especially after the adoption of the Structural Adjustment Programmes (SAPSs) in 1991.
+In January 1999, leaders of the ZCTU with the support of leaders of the National Constitution Assembly (NCA)organised a National Worker's People's Convention in Chitungwiza.
 The main thrust of the convention was to address the challenges faced by workers as a result of the adoption of SAPs.
 In May 1999, another convention was held and the idea of forming a political party was mooted and the ZCTU was mandated to form a party.
 The rationale of the formation of the party was aptly spelt out as

 - To be an all inclusive, dynamic political party with a truly national base and which shall seek to win political power and form a government of the people through free, fair and direct elections.

 - To seek the mandate of the people to govern the country and work for a dynamic economy built on principles of mixed economy with a strong social conscience.

 - To build an open democracy in which national government is accountable to the people through the devolution of power and decision making to the provinces, local institutions and structures.

 - To seek equal representation of women as far as possible in public office and within the party.